Estimated reading time: 8 minutes

 This is one of the diagnostic tools you can use to help identify whether your trees had this disease.
 It’s all part of the ongoing detective work you need to do to become an awesome fruit grower.

-These dead and shrivelled leaves are a powerhouse of fungal spores sitting in the tree.
+These dead and shriveled leaves are a powerhouse of fungal spores sitting in the tree.
 They’re just waiting to infect the buds that are forming this year and start the disease cycle all over again.

 Preventing Leaf curl disease

 It’s been often and hotly debated whether it’s worth taking off the infected leaves from the tree as they emerge in spring.
 On balance, the answer seems to be no. There’s no evidence to show that it reduces the spread of infection once it’s started.

 However, the jury is still out on whether removing the leaves in summer will help prevent re-infection the following spring.
 Here at Grow Great Fruit central we always err on the side of caution.

 So…if you have the time and feel like it, you may as well get rid of them!

 Many of these leaves will probably have fallen off of their own accord and rotted away under the tree.
 As long as they’re no longer visible, you can safely assume they’re not a risk.
 If there are any still in your trees, it can’t hurt to remove and dispose of them.

 Hot compost is the perfect way to get rid of them.
 The high temperatures in the compost pile will kill off the fungal spores.
 This also preserves the organic matter in the leaves.

 Prevention is better than cure

 Remember, prevention is much better than cure.
 Hygiene is one of the best defenses you have against all pests and diseases.

 The most important defence against Leaf curl is to spray with an organic fungicide, at the right time.

 This latter factor is absolutely key.
 It can be different for every variety!
 It’s important to understand how to safely and effectively spray your trees at the right time.